manipulation-notes/manipulation-notes.github.io/mechanics/grasp-analysis.md

 </figcaption>
 </figure>

-In this section, we will assume all bodies are rigid and that Coulomb friction holds.
+In this section, we make the following assumptions:

+- **All bodies are rigid:** This significantly simplifies the object and robot representations allowing us to use finite (and relatively small) configuration spaces.
+We also get well-defined and relatively simple mappings between contact forces and object wrenches as well as simplified frictional interactions.
+Note that the object will never deform, no matter how hard we grasp it.
+- **Static:** We will only consider objects that are static.
+This means we are given a snapshot of a grasp and our goal is to evaluate it.
+We are not worried about how the grasp was achieved, only what would happen given the current configuration -- i.e., is the current grasp stable.
+- **Coulomb Friction:** A very reasonable approximation to the frictional interaction between the robot and object.
+- **Known Geometry:** We're going to assume that we a have access to precise object and robot poses as well as known object and robot geometry.
+- **Infinite Squeeze Force:** We're going to assume that the robot can apply as much torques as necessary with its joints.
+This assumption is more of a technicality because it is conceivable that the external force attempting to break the grasp is also infinite.
+In practice, all forces are finite and our analysis will hold assuming the actuators are strong enough.

 In the remainder of this section we will develop the grasp matrix, a fundamental tool in analyzing grasp quality, and draw connections to the contact Jacobian we have studied previously.
 We will then use the grasp matrix to evaluate form and force closures of grasps to evaluate the stability of grasps.
 These properties are central to the task of planning for and controlling grasps and we will touch on these in subsequent chapters.